Soul-Sneezer/PrefectProj/README.md

 missing is a proper standard library, and classes if OOP is your thing.

 - Not made for production use, at least performance-wise.
 A version implemented in C would be far superior in that regard.
-Also, it's an interpreter, not a compiler.
+Also, this version is interpreted, not compiled.